Residential Lease Agreement Template, Free Download 2026

 Review and Execute

 Both the landlord and all tenants should read the complete lease before signing.
-All parties sign and date the lease, with each party retaining a signed original.
+All parties sign and date the lease, with each party retaining a signed original or rental lease PDF copy.
 Provide the tenant with all required disclosures (lead-based paint for pre-1978 properties, mold, bed bugs, sex offenders, and any other state-mandated disclosures).
 Collect the security deposit and first month's rent, issue receipts, and distribute keys.

 Free Template vs Custom Residential Lease Agreement